 Made from a combination of Arbequina, Cobrançosa, Cordovil, Frantoio, and Galega olives, Esporão’s extra-virgin oil is the foundation every kitchen needs before exploring the others.
 Experimentation is great, but every cook has to get a handle on the basics first, right?

 A fresh, slightly bitter, and spicy taste with a finish of dry nuts makes it easy to use in most cooking as well as finishing.
-It works exceptionally well in soups, stews, and oven dishes like this Portuguese-style Pork Roast with Clams.
+It works exceptionally well in soups, stews, and oven dishes like this Portuguese-style Pork with Clams.
 The fruity ripeness is well balanced and is described as having a “smooth and harmonious profile.”
 This makes it easy to use without the challenge of worrying about overpowering your dish.

 A medium fruity oil made from a single varietal of olive, this is an oil for someone looking for versatility.
 Its green, ripe-fruit scent, with notes of olive leaf, kale, and grass make it a great accompaniment to salads, fresh greens, simple toasted bread, or a traditional Portuguese Bread Soup with Shrimp.
 With a mild olive taste, it has a slightly sweet and bitter taste with fruity overtones.
 The Cordovil olive is considered to be truly representative of the Alentejo region, making this oil an excellent starting point for exploring your options and appreciating the oils of the region.